INVITATION FOR APPLICATIONS 2023

 La Borne is a leading local, national and international centre for showcasing contemporary ceramic creation.
-Since 2013, the Contemporary Ceramics Centre of La Borne (CCCLB) and the Ceramics Association of La Borne (ACLB), in partnership with the Drac Centre-Val de Loire, have set up a programme of artists’ in residence to generate and develop research into ceramic art.
-In 2019, the National Higher School of Art in Bourges (Ensa Bourges) joined the scheme in order to explore prospective themes, experimental and reflective areas that combine artistic, theoretical and scientific research in the field of ceramics.
+Since 2013, the Contemporary Ceramics Centre of La Borne (CCCLB) and the Ceramics Association of La Borne (ACLB), in partnership with the Regional Department of Cultural Affairs Centre-Val de Loire, have set up a programme of artists’ in residence to develop research into artistic, theoretical or scientific research in the field of ceramics.

-The La Borne Artist in Residence Scheme consists of a residency of artistic research and production carried out jointly between a visual artist and a ceramic artist from the ACLB.
+The La Borne Artist in Residence Scheme consists of a residency of artistic research and production carried out jointly between a visual artist and a ceramist from the ACLB working in the ceramist’s studio.

 Presentation of the Contemporary Ceramics Centre of La Borne